ahmetpergamum/gitTutorial/git_commands.md

 `git commit -m 'message_for_the_changes' `

-Push the changes to tje remote git repo
+Push the changes to the remote git repo

 `git push -u origin master`